Skip to Content

 Steering axles are relatively new in the truck industry.
 These axles are attached to the front or back of a truck and control its movement.
 However, some trucks have had auxiliary lift axles for years.
 This allowed the vehicle to meet axle weight limits and gross vehicle weight limits.

-READ ALSO: How Much is Volvo Truck?
+READ ALSO: What is the Safest Pick up Truck?

 Is a Steering Wheel on an Axle?